roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 vis.presets.manual()

-// or capture image snapshot for all stories with `snapshot` tag,
+// or capture image snapshot for all rendering tests
 // for multiple themes (light and dark in this example) vis.presets.theme({
 	light() { document.body.classList.remove('dark') },